stargate/data-api/docker-compose/README.md

 ./start_hcd.sh
 ```

-This convenience script verifies your Docker installation meets minimum requirements and brings up the configuration described in the `docker-compose.yml` file.
+This convenience script verifies your Docker installation meets minimum requirements and brings up the configuration described in the `docker-compose.yml` (DSE-6.9) or `docker-compose-hcd.yml` (HCD) file.
 The configuration includes health criteria for each container that is used to ensure the containers come up in the correct order.

 The convenience script uses the `-d` and `--wait` options to track the startup progress, so that the compose command exits when all containers have started and reported healthy status within a specified timeout.